 Softphones installed on a computer and used with a headset will tend to provide a more reliable service, and often better call quality than smartphone VoIP apps.

 Like most ITSPs, sipgate uses the UDP Protocol for signalling (not TCP).

 We do not provide configuration support for third party IP PBXs when these are being used with sipgate products, examples of these being - Asterisk based PBX's or the 3CX Phone System.
 The full scope of our support for any 3rd party IP PBX's will be up to device registration with the sipgate system.

 Be sure to choose a phone that is currently in production and fully supported by the manufacturer.
 End of Life or End of Production devices, while often cheaper, will not benefit from ongoing firmware, security updates, etc from the manufacturer.

 TIP: Always use the most recent firmware and/or software versions.

 It's not possible to provide set up guides for every phone or device currently available.
 If your device isn't listed please try the General Configuration settings here.

 sipgate provides Bring Your Own Device (BYOD) telephony services.
 We don't supply VoIP phones or hardware.

 As a BYOD service provider, any impartial recommendations made by our staff will be based on reliability, build quality, functionality, ease of use, and the manufacturer's support.

-It is up to you to make sure that you choose the VoIP phone that bests suits your needs and budget.
+Though, in the end, it's up to you to choose the VoIP phone/device that bests suits your needs and budget.